dinivas/dinivas/README.md

 ## Status

-    Dinivas is still under developement and therefore not ready at all for use.
+    Dinivas is still under developement and therefore not ready at all for use in production.
 You may watch the repo to keep touched about the evolution.

 ## Quick Start & Documentation